Shorku/rhnet/README.md

 pressure, temperature, polymers molar mass, etc.

 The density images have two channels: electron density and spin density channels.
-Spin density channels are used mostly to represent position and orientation of the polymer repeating units' dangling bonds, which connect them to the other repeating units in a real polymer.
+Spin density channel is used mostly to represent position and orientation of the polymer repeating units' dangling bonds, which connect them to the other repeating units in a real polymer.